bjamturley/MedSchoolAtlas/Neuroscience/Muscular Synaptic Transmission.md

 ## Clinical pearls
 **Curare**: Competitive antagonist for ACh. *Reversible* **Alpha-bungarotoxin**: Competitive antagonist for ACh. *Irreversible* **Myasthenia Gravis**: Autoimmune disease which targets ACh receptors, blocking them.
-Treated with Acetylcholinesterase inhibitor to increase ACh concentration in synapse.
+Treated with Acetylcholinesterase inhibitor to increase ACh concentration in synapse
 # Calcium homeostasis
 Calcium is bound through [[Signal Transduction Primer#Calcium signaling|calmodulin]], calcineurin, calreticulin, and synaptotagmin.
 It is sequestered (stored) in the [[Cells and Organelles Primer#Smooth ER|SER]] and the mitochondria.
 It is released from the cell using either a Ca2+ ATPase or a Na/Ca antiporter (3-to-1 exchange) on the cell membrane.